VaradK62442/algmatch/README.md

-# SMAs
+# Algmatch

-A package containing various stable matching algorithms, such as
+A package containing various matching algorithms with one- or two-sided preferences, such as

 - stable marriage